Towards Understanding Steering Strength: Additional Real-Scale Experiments and Setting

-\textbf{Additional figures for the influence of steering strength on next-token probabilities. } We complement Figure~\ref{fig:exp-next-token} from Section~\ref{sec:exp} with additional models, concepts, steering layers, and negative steering strengths; see Figures~\ref{fig:exp-next-token-appendix-pos-layer-early}, \ref{fig:exp-next-token-appendix-pos-layer-middle}, \ref{fig:exp-next-token-appendix-pos-layer-late}, and \ref{fig:exp-next-token-appendix-neg-layer-middle}.
+We complement Figure~\ref{fig:exp-next-token} from Section~\ref{sec:exp} with additional models, concepts, steering layers, and negative steering strengths; see Figures~\ref{fig:exp-next-token-appendix-pos-layer-early}--\ref{fig:next-token-with-token-names}.
 Overall, the qualitative predictions of Theorem~\ref{th:non-monotonicity} are observed.
 The main discrepancy occurs when steering early layers: tokens exhibiting bumps or dominating at large $\alpha$ are less often concept-related.
 This is expected, as steering early layers is known to yield weaker results~\citep{chen_et_al_2025a}.
-In Table~\ref{tab:steered-tokens}, we provide a non-exhaustive sample of the highest-probability next tokens recorded at $\alpha=200$; consistently, steering works as intended by increasing the probability of concept-related tokens.